Skip to content

 Available Components

-You can install any of the following five components:
+You can install any of the following four components:

 1. AlgoMarker Shared Library: A shared Linux C library for accessing the AlgoMarker API and generating predictions/outputs from a model.
 Designed for production use, it supports only the essential "predict" and related APIs.
 Follow those steps only if you want to productize your model.